anand4dwh/Covid19-Automation/Worldometer/README.md

 # Worldometer_Automation_UIPath
 Demo project on Scraping Covid-19 Data from worldometer website.

+# History #
 Update -- 26.05.2020
+Update -- 13.06.2020 -- Fixed some bugs with email attachments.

 Added CleanUpExcelSheet, This will clean up the unwanted/repeated sheets in the excel COVID19_Report.